MOSES * EGYPT * SPAETH

 No, the meaning is absolutely not clear.
 It is, indeed, possible to use the same word in two different meanings, and you yourself also quote Josephus's more detailed explanation about reincarnation - now from the Essenes.
 Therefore I should like to add a comment to the review of the student of theology:

 - Considering how many and serious disclosures you present in your texts it gives one food for thought that he can only find one possible reverse of chapter and verse and a different interpretation of resurrection as an idea.
-This should be conceived a tremendous praise of your research and the argumentation in your text.
+This should be perceived a tremendous praise of your research and the argumentation in your text.

 Erik Ansvang, Lecturer, Writer, Tour Guide - www.visdomsnettet.dk - (8.Jul.2005)